The Mined World

 They had not, she understood, standing on the bridge with her face slowly returning, sacked the city.
 Sacking was loud, and they were not loud; they had been here on a schedule, between fourteen and sixteen, when the Small Bridge was to be avoided.
 They had not burned anything.
 Burning left ash, and ash, as Mr. Behr had once told her in another context, was evidence.
 They had done the quieter and more thorough thing, which was to take, from the city, the kind of small unrepeatable particulars that the city itself, deprived of them, would forget it had ever had.
 They had taken the things that travelled cleanly.
 Penn's column had said as much: viable for transport, stable, transports cleanly, weight retained.
 They had taken, in other words, exactly what an Author makes — not the architecture, which any draughtsman can put up, but the named-ness of things, the specific weight of an aunt called Saba, of a dog called Bell, of a daughter who sang.
 They had been mining the city for the only ore the city had.

 And the city — this was the part she had to make herself sit with, before she went home — would, in time, stop noticing.
 Halun had not, this morning, noticed Bell until she had said the word.
 The girl in the schoolyard had not noticed that her game had been a named game until Iyla had asked.
-The boy at the mouth of the dyers' street had not noticed that he had been, for three days, no one in particular, until she had crouched on his step.
+The boy at the mouth of the dyers' street had not noticed that he had been, for three days, no one in particular, until she had crouched on his step; and had not noticed, either, that her own name was going from him until she had stood it back up between them.
 The taking did not, on its own, hurt.
 The taking, on its own, simply removed the part of the city that would have known it had been hurt.
 This was, Iyla saw, with the small dry clarity that was beginning to feel like the only honest emotion left to her today, the most considerate possible form of theft.
 It was theft designed to leave no one behind capable of pressing charges.
+And the last thing it took, she now understood — the last and quietest thing, the thing they had done to Orrick of Halun-Vesh in the line through Vela's name — was the Author.
+Not the world.
+The Author.
+The empty corner case in Room C had been polished to the right size for a coin because polishing it to the right size for a person would have been, even by the standards of that room, indecent.

-She would press them anyway.
-She would press them, she understood, on behalf of the boy without a name and the aunt called Saba and the daughter with the indigo thumb and the dog called Bell and the woman at the candle and the game without a name and Iden, wherever Iden was, and Halun, who was still there and was the reason any of this could still be done.
+She would press charges anyway.
+She would press them, she understood, on behalf of the boy without a name and the aunt called Saba and the daughter with the indigo thumb and the dog called Bell and the woman at the candle and the game without a name and Iden, wherever Iden was, and Halun, who was still there and was the reason any of this could still be done, and M. Orrick of Halun-Vesh, who was not there to press anything himself.
 She would press them in the only court she had, which was her notebook, and the only language she had, which was the careful naming of what had been there; and she would press them, she suspected, against Saroya, in a conversation she could feel arriving, the way one feels weather arriving, from somewhere east.

 She walked home across her own kitchen floor with the uneaten roll in her pocket, and she put the roll on the table, and she sat down with her coat still on, because taking the coat off would have been an admission that the day was over, and she was not, yet, ready to admit that the day was over.
 She opened the notebook.
 She turned, deliberately, past the Lentar side, and past the model side, to a fresh page in the back which she had not, until this moment, designated for anything.

 At the top of the page she wrote, in capitals, because capitals were what her hand wanted: NAMES TO BE RESTORED.
 Underneath, in her ordinary writing, she began the list.
 She wrote Saba first.
 She wrote Bell second.
 She wrote the daughter of the third dyer, with a small bracket reminding her to find out, on the next visit, what the daughter had been called, because she had failed, the first time, to ask.
 She wrote Iden.
 She wrote the woman at the candle, with another bracket.
 She wrote the game in the schoolyard, with a third.
+She wrote M. Orrick of Halun-Vesh, with no bracket at all, because the bracket would have implied that the name could be found by asking, and there was, now, no one left to ask.
 She wrote, last, and underlined it, the boy on the step, with a note that he had agreed, this afternoon, to be written down, and that the writing-down had taken; that he was, as of today, more present than he had been at noon, and that this was the only good news the page contained, and that she intended, by the end of whatever was coming, to have more of it.

 She closed the notebook.
 She did not, tonight, close it slightly before she wanted to.
-She closed it exactly when she wanted to, which was the moment she had finished, because there were nights, she was learning, for thrift, and there were nights for spending everything one had; and tonight, with the roll on the table and her face still cold at the edges and a city quietly forgetting itself two days' walk and one green door away, was the second kind.
+She closed it exactly when she wanted to, which was the moment she had finished, because there were nights, she was learning, for thrift, and there were nights for spending everything one had; and tonight, with the roll on the table and her face still cold at the edges and a city quietly forgetting itself two days' walk and one green door away, and a corner case in Room C waiting, at the right size, for her, was the second kind.